American Civil War Museum, Richmond - Things to Do at American Civil War Museum

 Soldier Experience Exhibits

-Interactive displays that let you experience what camp life, medical care, and battlefield conditions were actually like for both Union and Confederate troops
+Interactive displays that let you experience what camp life, medical care, and battlefield conditions were like for both Union and Confederate troops

 Richmond During Wartime